devdo-eu/macau/README.md

 Welcome to Macau Game!
 How many players will play? (max is 6):
 ```
 You can choose any number of players between 2-6.
+If name of player contains `CPU` then this player will be controlled by a computer.
+This means that player with name `Test_CPU` will be cpu-player.
 Game window looks like:
 ```
 Grzesiek Turn Now!